tsonika/intro-ngs-manuals/docs/modules/btp-module-rna-seq/rna-seq.md

 (RNA-Seq, two groups)) which is based on an experiment conducted by Li et al. (2008, Proc Natl Acad Sci USA, 105, 20179-84).

-The researches used a prostate cancer cell line (LNCaP cells).
+The researchers used a prostate cancer cell line (LNCaP cells).
 These cells are sensitive to stimulation by male hormones (androgens).
 Three replicate RNA samples were collected from LNCaP cells treated with an androgen hormone (DHT).
 Four replicates were collected from cells